Mango Coconut Jelly. Naturally sweetened, refreshing, delicious, and vegan. Made with fresh mangos, this light dessert is simple to make.

 - Make sure the mango jelly liquid and coconut jelly liquid reach boiling point.
 This is important to help activate the agar agar powder so the jelly can set.

-- Allow the mango layer to set before pouring the coconut layer.
+- Allow the mango layer to set first before pouring the coconut layer overtop.

-- Pour the coconut jelly liquid over the back of a spoon.
-This prevents the first layer from breaking.
+- Pour the coconut jelly liquid over the back of a spoon to prevent the mango layer from breaking apart.

 - To release the set jello, run a knife around the edges and insert toothpicks between the mold and the sides of the jelly and flip it onto a flat plate.
 Allow gravity to do its job.